 5. With approximately 42,000 Active Duty Members, we are only slightly larger than the NYPD.
 When compared to other branches of the military, we may be small in numbers, but the Coast Guard faithfully stands the watch and protects the 95,000 miles of U.S. coastline and beyond.

 6. We serve all over the world.
 In addition to protecting the coastlines of the United States, our Members serve in Iraq, Afghanistan, Japan, the Netherlands, the Arctic, the Antarctic, Bahrain ... and you'll even find us in Kansas.

 7. The Coast Guard serves in multiple ways.
 The Coast Guard is an incredible multi-mission military organization and federal law enforcement agency.
 Our missions include: maritime security, drug interdiction, aid to navigation, search and rescue, preserving and protecting living marine resources, marine safety, defense, migrant interdiction, marine environment protection and ice operations.
 "We protect those on the Sea, We protect America from threats delivered by Sea, and We protect the Sea itself." -- Admiral Robert J. Papp, Jr. 24th Commandant of the U.S. Coast Guard

 8. The Coast Guard saves a lot of lives.
-Last year, our Members respond to approximately 20,510 Search and Rescue cases and saved over 3,800 lives.
+Annually our Members respond to approximately 20,000 Search and Rescue cases and save about 4,000 lives.